-- (a) Applications from Nonprofit Corporations for approval of each Housing Program shall be filed on a date determined by the Authority.
-The time of receipt of an application shall be deemed to be the time of filing. - (b) As part of the application approval process, the Nonprofit Corporation shall be required to furnish the following regarding each Housing Program submitted for approval: - (1) A description of the Housing Program, including the total number of families to be served, the number of families to be served with incomes at or below 25% of the Area Median Income, the number of families with incomes greater than 25% and not more than 50% of the Area Median Income, the number of families with incomes greater than 50% and not more than 80% of the Area Median Income, and the number of families with incomes greater than 80% and not more than 100% of the Area Median Income; or in the case of a revolving loan fund, a detailed description of the revolving loan fund shall be provided. - (2) Evidence of housing need as demonstrated by a local survey, Consolidated Plan for Housing and Community Development, market study, or other documents deemed satisfactory by the Authority; - (3) Evidence of the general administrative capability of the Nonprofit Corporation to develop, sponsor or manage the Housing Program; - (4) Project financing plan and budget; - (5) Evidence of the project's readiness to proceed; - (6) Evidence that any funds previously received by the Nonprofit Corporation for which a voucher was previously issued were used to accomplish the goals set forth in the application; and - (7) Other information deemed appropriate by the Executive Director of the Authority. - (c) The Executive Director of the Authority may, at his/her sole discretion, waive any of the nonstatutory requirements relating to the documentation which must be submitted to the Authority for participation in the Housing Tax Credit Contribution ("HTCC") Program.
+(a) Applications from Nonprofit Corporations for approval of each Housing Program shall be filed on a date determined by the Authority.
+The time of receipt of an application shall be deemed to be the time of filing.

+(b) As part of the application approval process, the Nonprofit Corporation shall be required to furnish the following regarding each Housing Program submitted for approval:

+(1) A description of the Housing Program, including the total number of families to be served, the number of families to be served with incomes at or below 25% of the Area Median Income, the number of families with incomes greater than 25% and not more than 50% of the Area Median Income, the number of families with incomes greater than 50% and not more than 80% of the Area Median Income, and the number of families with incomes greater than 50% and not more than 80% of the Area Median Income, and the number of families with incomes greater than 80% and not more than 100% of the Area Median Income; or in the case of a revolving loan fund, a detailed description of the revolving loan fund shall be provided.

+(2) Evidence of housing need as demonstrated by a local survey, Consolidated Plan for Housing and Community Development, market study, or other documents deemed satisfactory by the Authority;

+(3) Evidence of the general administrative capability of the Nonprofit Corporation to develop, sponsor or manage the Housing Program;

+(4) Project financing plan and budget;

+(5) Evidence of the project's readiness to proceed;

+(6) Evidence that any funds previously received by the Nonprofit Corporation for which a voucher was previously issued were used to accomplish the goals set forth in the application; and

+(7) Other information deemed appropriate by the Executive Director of the Authority.

+(c) The Executive Director of the Authority may, at his/her sole discretion, waive any of the nonstatutory requirements relating to the documentation which must be submitted to the Authority for participation in the Housing Tax Credit Contribution ("HTCC") Program.
 The Executive Director of the Authority, however, shall not waive, or in any manner alter, the requirement that Contributions shall be allocated only to Housing Programs that serve Very Low-, Low- or Moderate-Income Families.